DaliaO15/DaliaO15.github.io/_pages/about.md

 layout: home
 ---

-I am a mathematician, who went into data science, with over three years of experience using machine learning and advanced data science techniques to drive decision-making and uncover actionable insights in the science and technology space.
-I collaborate with stakeholders to test and implement innovative ideas, developing impactful solutions using a diverse range of tools and technologies.
+I’m a mathematician who found her way into data science.
+For the past 3+ years, I’ve been using machine learning and advanced analytics to support decision-making and uncover actionable insights—mainly in science and technology.
+I enjoy collaborating with stakeholders to test ideas and build solutions that actually make a difference.

-My work and interests span multiple fields—including biology, chemistry, digital humanities, and social sciences—where I have applied both machine learning and applied mathematics to solve complex problems.
-What drives me is working on projects that create real impact, whether on a small or large scale.
-I enjoy tackling challenges and solving problems, as I believe this is the best way to stay sharp and continuously learn.
+What I do:
+* Use machine learning and applied mathematics to solve problems across diverse fields—biology, chemistry, digital humanities, and social sciences.
+* Develop data-driven strategies that are not just technically sound, but useful and meaningful.
+* Enjoy tackling complex, messy challenges—because that’s how I grow and learn.

+What drives me:
+* A strong belief in creating impact, whether at the scale of a team, a community, or an individual.
+* The joy of problem-solving, continuous learning, and applying knowledge in thoughtful ways.

 Beyond my professional work, I am deeply passionate about making education accessible to all.
 For over six years, I volunteered as an area coordinator and teacher in a non-profit initiative, helping teenagers from marginalized communities in my hometown build strong mathematical foundations.
 This not only contributed to their basic education but also prepared them for the national exam required to enter high school—a particularly challenging hurdle for students with limited resources.